prafulnair/prafulnair/README.md

 - 👀 I’m interested in Data Science, Data Analysis, Cloud Computing, Python Scripting and Cyber Security.
 Also interested in PenTesting!
 - Skills : Python, Java, C# dot Net, shell scripting, automating with python.
 - Environments : Windows, Linux.
-- 🌱 I have completed Google Data Analyst Professional Certification, currently developing a project in the field of distributed systems
+- 🌱 I have completed Google Data Analyst Professional Certification, currently developing a project for DASH Streaming
 - 💞️ I’m looking to collaborate on Python projects, Data Science and Data analysis projects, and System security related Projects.
 - 📫 How to reach me : mail me @ prafulworkspace@gmail.com or contact me via LinkedIn - https://www.linkedin.com/in/praful-nair-3a5a87181